WordPress security should be at the top of every website owner’s priority list.

 Once installed, on your main dashboard go to ‘Users’ and then ‘Capabilities’.
 From there you can select a specific user role and alter the permissions for that role as required.
 The plugin also gives you control over creating new customised roles should the need arise.

-?
-As part of WordPress Tools, 20i users have a list of all current users in their My20i dashboard – their name, username and role.
+ℹ️ As part of WordPress Tools, 20i users have a list of all current users in their My20i dashboard – their name, username and role.
 You can also use it to create new users for both standard and custom roles.
+If you manage lots of WordPress websites, you can do the same in bulk, through the 20i WordPress Manager.

 What you can change in the WordPress Admin menu?